RockSolidScripts/express-mongoose-skeleton/readme.md

 - Mongoose as ODM
 - Consola and Morgan for logger
-- Http-errors for erroe handling
+- Http-errors for error handling
 - Joi for schema validation
 - Nodemon for monitoring changes